HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs: Usage of LLM

 \section{Usage of LLM}

 Large language models (LLMs) were employed in a limited and transparent manner during the preparation of this manuscript.
 Specifically, LLMs were used to assist with linguistic refinement, style adjustments, and minor text editing to improve clarity and readability.
 They were not involved in formulating the research questions, designing the theoretical framework, conducting experiments, or interpreting results.
-All scientific contributions—including conceptual development, methodology, analyses, and conclusions—are the sole responsibility of the authors.
+All scientific contributions-including conceptual development, methodology, analyses, and conclusions-are the sole responsibility of the authors.